 Milo Lombardi is an Italian saxophonist and composer based in Berlin, Germany.
 His debut album, “Going Nowhere (Enjoying the Ride),” produced partly as crowd-funding through fans, was praised for its fresh, melodic sound, and brought Lombardi to the attention of the European jazz scene.

 Lombardi is an inspired composer as well as a refined saxophone player.
-His sound has recalls Stan Getz and Coleman Hawkins with a touch of Dexter Gordon and Lester Young.
+His sound recalls Stan Getz and Coleman Hawkins with a touch of Dexter Gordon and Lester Young.
 His music is a modern melodic jazz with some Latin influences and pays homage to great composers of the past such as Bill Evans, Bobby Hutcherson and Antonio Carlos Jobim.